hannes-ha/check-cfi/README.md

 A simple tool to check if a binary is compiled with Clang's control flow integrity enabled, i.e if the binary was compiled with the `-fsanitize=cfi` option.

-The tool iterates all indirect calls, i.e. `call %rax` and checks that santiziation of the call target is applied before the call.
+The tool iterates all indirect calls, i.e. `call %rax` and checks that sanitization of the call target is applied before the call.

 ## Building